Back

 EvTrip is an app for Europeans who own electric cars, motorbikes, and scooters — it helps them find the closest charging station.

 They hired us to create the UI/UX design for the mobile app.
-It was in the very beginning — our client has just received investments and started working on the first product version.
-They had a team of developers responsible for the coding and already implemented all features needed, plus, they made a basic layout of screens.
+It was in the very beginning — our client had just received investments and started working on the first product version.
+They had a team of developers responsible for the coding and already implemented all the features needed, plus they made basic screen layouts.
 It was supposed to act as a focus for redesigning the interface — in reality, it turned out to be pretty much useless.

 1. Find a charging point.